-All taxpayers in Washington County receive the original tax bill and are responsible for ensuring that their taxes are paid on time.
-Washington County includes the name of the Mortgage Company on record at the time the bill is prepared.
-If the name of the mortgage company appears on the tax bill, then the taxpayer can be assured that the mortgage company also received the tax payment information.
+All taxpayers in Washington County receive the original tax bill in the mail through the U.S. Postal Service.
+Taxpayers are responsible for ensuring that their taxes are paid on time.
+Washington County also relays property tax information electronically to mortgage companies at the time the bill is prepared.
+If the phrase “We anticipate payment from your mortgage company” appears on the tax bill, then the taxpayer can be assured that the mortgage company also received the tax payment information.
 Washington County provides a full listing of taxes due on all properties in the County to mortgage companies who request it.
 These mortgage companies will match the properties for which they hold escrow accounts and make payment to the County.
-These payments are made effective July 31 (1st semiannual installment and annual installment) and December 31st (2nd semiannual installment), but may not be posted until early the following month because of the volume of payments at that time.
+These payments are generally posted prior to July 31 (1st semiannual installment and annual installment) and December 31st (2nd semiannual installment), but may not be posted until early the following month because of the volume of payments at that time.

 Property owners may wish to contact their lender to ensure that the lender retrieved the tax bill and has included that bill in the payment process.
 If the lender does not have the correct billing information, you should forward a copy of your bill to your lender.

 If you are refinancing your mortgage around the due dates for property taxes, you should take care that the taxes are not paid by both lenders or by the lender and the title company at settlement.
 Be sure to notify the old mortgage company well in advance of settlement that you are closing the escrow account and advise them not to make payment if payment will be made at settlement.

 Washington County encourages you to verify that your taxes have been received by the Washington County Treasurer’s Office, and whether you owe interest and/or penalty.